 Let $\mathcal C$ be any class of modules.
 Then the class $\Filt{\mathcal C}$ is closed under arbitrary direct sums and (transfinite) extensions, but it need not be closed under direct summands.
 We will denote by $\dFilt{\mathcal C}$ the class of all direct summands of modules in $\Filt{\mathcal C}$.
 So for example, $\dFilt{\mathcal C} = \mathcal P_0$ is the class of all projective modules in the case when $\mathcal C = \{ R \}$.

-In general, the class $\dFilt{\mathcal C}$ is closed under arbitrary direct sums and direct summands, but also under (transfinite) extensions.
+The class $\dFilt{\mathcal C}$ is always closed under arbitrary direct sums and direct summands, but also under (transfinite) extensions.
 The latter fact is immediate from the following description of $\dFilt{\mathcal C}$ obtained in \cite{ST} (see also \cite[7.12]{GT}):

 \begin{lemma} Let $R$ be a ring, $\kappa$ be a regular uncountable cardinal, and $\mathcal C$ be a set of $< \kappa$-presented modules.
 Denote by $\mathcal A$ the class of all $< \kappa$-presented modules from $\dFilt{\mathcal C}$.
 Then $\dFilt{\mathcal C} = \Filt{\mathcal A}$.
 In particular, $\dFilt{\mathcal C}$ is $\kappa$-deconstructible. \end{lemma}